jneug/typst-mantys/docs/manual.typ

 See @sec:commands for an example of the result of @cmd:tidy-module.

+#info-alert[
+  When using #TIDY, most MANTYS concepts also apply to docstrings.
+For example, cross-referencing commands is done with the `cmd:` prefix.
+All MANTYS commands like @cmd:arg or @cmd:property are available in docstring.
+]

 == Documenting custom types and validation schemas

 MANTYS provides support for documentation of custom data types and validation schemas as provided by #universe("valkyrie").